Matching Game for Kids: Match the Pictures and Reason While Playing

 What are the benefits of a matching game?

-- Vocabulary and reading: every picture comes with its word
+• Vocabulary and early reading: each image comes paired with its word

-- Focus and hand-eye coordination while drawing the line
+• Focus and hand-eye coordination as kids draw the line connecting each pair

 With eight categories —animals and what they give us, fruits and their color, jobs and their workplace, animals and their babies, habitats, jobs and their tools, vehicles and objects around the house— kids practice many kinds of association.
 No intrusive ads, no sign-up, and built to play from phone, tablet or computer.